xgrau/oculina-coral-sc-atlas/README.md

 To run from `results_annotation`.

-* Identify sets of extant tandem duplications based on ancestrally single-copy families at various ancestral nodes (Anthozoa, Hexacorallia, Scleractinia):
+- Identify sets of extant tandem duplications based on ancestrally single-copy families at various ancestral nodes (Anthozoa, Hexacorallia, Scleractinia):

 ```bash
 Rscript s44_segmental_duplications_from_ancestor_2024-07-04.R
 ```

-* Explore expression profile of segmentally duplicated families (only for species for which we have single-cell atlases; see below: [Single-cell transcriptome analysis](#single-cell-transcriptome-analysis)).
+- Explore expression profile of segmentally duplicated families (only for species for which we have single-cell atlases; see below: [Single-cell transcriptomic atlas analyses](#single-cell-transcriptomic-atlas-analyses)).

 ```bash
 Rscript s45_segmental_duplications_expression_2024-07-05.R